Water should have a palatable (pleasant and odor-free) taste and water temperature should be 50°F to 60°F, if possible.

 At the moderate risk level some precautions in addition to those already mentioned are needed to prevent heat-related illness.
 Review heat-related illness signs and precautions with workers.
 Remind workers to drink water.
 Provide workers opportunities to rest in cool, shaded areas.
 Be aware of conditions that could increase risk.

-Respond to heat-related illness and medical emergencies without delay.
 Workers who show symptoms of heat-related illness need immediate attention.
 Treating milder symptoms (headache, weakness) early by providing rest in a shaded area and cool water to drink can prevent a more serious medical emergency.
 Call 911 immediately if a worker loses consciousness or appears confused or uncoordinated.
 These are signs of possible heat stroke.
 Heat stroke is fatal if not treated immediately.

 The resources under Educational Resources are useful training tools for daily meetings and toolbox talks.